The dynamic importance of nodes is poorly predicted by static network features: Introduction

-For many real-world systems however, the underlying structure may not be known or difficult to determine \cite{Epskamp2018}.
-In addition, many dynamical systems are prohibited from analytical approaches to decompose each nodal dynamical importance directly due to the polyadic, often non-linear, interactions \cite{Ladyman2013}.
-What is needed are methods that can detect the dynamic importance of a node from observations directly without knowing or assuming the underlying interaction structure among variables.

 A node's dynamic (or causal) importance, is traditionally inferred by means of interventions and counterfactuals \cite{Pearl2000,Woodward2015}.
-High causal importance relates to a large change in the system behavior after causal intervention on a part or node in the system.
-Various studies on causal interventions apply so-called hard intervention strategies \cite{Schamberg2020}.
+Through external interventions the behavior of the system may change.
+That is, an intervention on a part of the system causes a divergence of the system behavior proportional to its dynamic importance; high causal importance relates to a large change in the system behavior.
+It is common for studies using causal interventions apply so-called hard intervention strategies \cite{Schamberg2020}.
 In hard interventions a node is pinned to a state.
 This effectively removes all incoming connections to a node, removing all influences the system has on this node.
-Hard interventions maximize the effect the intervention may have on the system.
-However, hard interventions may cause a change in systemic behavior that does not occur in the non-intervened behavior of freedom of the system (e.g. see fig. \ref{fig:methods1} B ) or may be impossible in practice (e.g. requiring infinite resources \cite{Wang2016}).
-In addition, in most of these methods interventions are performed on particular causal structures without local loops.
-This property does not occur in many-real world systems, and it remains an open question on how to perform causal inference applying these traditional methods.
-For these reasons, this study studies the effect of hard-interventions and in addition we apply so-called soft-interventions.
-These small size or nudge interventions, induce a small bias on a node's state: the inputs to the node are \emph{not} completely removed, and the system dynamics are still an input when a node updates its state.
+The use of hard interventions is common in various disciplines such as gene-knockout experiments, epidemic spreading, network analysis and driver node identification.